Are you part of DC’s global learning ecosystem?

 Globalize DC was created to bridge the gap between the local and global in this city, to think strategically and systemically about how we can all work more collaboratively and intentionally to connect our PK-12 students and schools with the city’s wealth of global assets, and to build real pathways to globally connected careers, especially for students traditionally left out.
 We have achieved successes, but there is so much more we can do.

-Now in the wake of a global pandemic which has forced all of us to adapt and innovate, especially in the PK-12 public education sector, we find ourselves in a moment of opportunity.
-DC Public Schools is in the process of “reimagining” its high schools through a 5-year partnership with XQ, and local education leaders are expressing more flexibility as they work to find ways to more equitably and sustainably build pathways for DC students to prepare for college, careers, and life.
+Now in the aftermath of a global pandemic which forced all of us to adapt and innovate, especially in the PK-12 public education sector, we find ourselves in a moment of opportunity.
+DC Public Schools is in the process of “reimagining” its high schools through a partnership with XQ.
+The DC Office of the State Superintendent of Education (OSSE), working with the DC State Board of Education, has embarked on its own Reimagining High School Graduation Requirements Initiative.
+Local education leaders in all sectors are expressing more flexibility as they work to find ways to more realistically, equitably, and sustainably build pathways for DC students to prepare for college, careers, and life.

 We are embracing the emerging concept of “learning ecosystems,” to help guide our thinking about how we design and build our own global learning community here in DC.
 Globally, “learning ecosystems” offer a more learner-centered, community-based, and authentic framework for PK-12 education as an alternative to the traditional, industrial, school-based model we have all inherited.